gabeochoa/supermarket-engine/README.md

 Engine Ideas

+- UI screenshot / render tests ...
+    output rendered UI to json on end during debug or something
 - theres tons of Ideas in engine/ui.h not moving them here, so go look there :)
 - Setup visual tracing so we can use chrome::tracing to analyze